-We have three operating segments: (i) the exploration, development and production of natural gas, NGLs and oil; (ii) marketing and utilization of excess firm transportation capacity gathering and processing; and (iii) midstream services through our equity method investment in Antero Midstream.
-Revenues from Antero Midstream's operations were primarily derived from intersegment transactions for services provided to our exploration and production operations.
-All intersegment transactions were eliminated upon consolidation, including revenues from water handling and treatment services provided by Antero Midstream, which we capitalized as proved property development costs.
-See Note 18-Reportable Segments to the consolidated financial statements for disclosures on our reportable segments.
+We have three operating segments: (i) the exploration, development and production of natural gas, NGLs and oil; (ii) marketing and utilization of excess firm transportation capacity; and (iii) midstream services through our equity method investment in Antero Midstream.
+Revenues from Antero Midstream's operations were primarily derived from intersegment transactions for services provided to our exploration and production operations by Antero Midstream.
+All intersegment transactions were eliminated upon consolidation, including revenues from water handling services provided by Antero Midstream, which we capitalized as proved property development costs.
 Marketing revenues are primarily derived from activities to purchase and sell third-party natural gas and NGLs and to market and utilize excess firm transportation capacity.
+See Note 17-Reportable Segments to the consolidated financial statements for more information.

-The operating results of our reportable segments were as follows for the years ended December 31, 2020 and 2021 (in thousands):
+The operating results of our reportable segments were as follows (in thousands):